-Although Robert Lagasse was educated as a Mechanical Engineer, he has always had a desire for creative endeavors using his hands.
-As a boy he spent many hours in his grandfather’s garage workshop making a variety of things from pieces of scrap wood.
+Although Bob Lagasse was educated as a Mechanical Engineer, he has always had a desire for creative endeavors using his hands.
+As a boy he spent many hours in his Grandfather’s garage workshop making a variety of things from pieces of scrap wood.
 During his high school years he won several awards from the Fisher Body Craftsman’s Guild for designing and carving scale model automobiles.
 In addition to his engineering endeavors he studied architecture, designed commercial and residential buildings and created architectural renderings for those designs.
 He served industry as a Mechanical Designer, Industrial Engineer, Estimator, Marketing Manager and Systems Manager.
 Now retired, his last employment was the Managing Director of the American Clock & Watch Museum.
 He is also a retired Army Officer having completed 24 years of Reserve service.

-Bob has created a variety of birds and animals in wood, and the primary interest and the majority of these unique pieces are aquatic in nature, with a particular fascination for whales, dolphins, and sharks.
-He has learned much about his subjects through travel and water-related activities, including scuba diving.
-He has had experiences from the Caribbean to Hawaii and Alaska, Australia, New Zealand and South Africa, as well as the East coast of the United States, studying many of his subjects in their natural habitat.
-Although Bob creates some of his work while away, most of his work is done at home.
+Bob has created a variety of birds and animals in wood.
+The primary interest and the majority of these unique pieces are aquatic in nature, with a particular fascination for whales, dolphins and sharks.
+He has learned much about his subjects through travel and much water related activities including scuba diving.
+He has had experiences in the waters of the Caribbean, Hawaii, Alaska, Australia, New Zealand and South Africa as well as the East coast of the United States, studying many of his subjects in their natural habitat.
+Although he has created some of his work while away, most of his work is done in his home shop.